How to keep your machine faster for longer.

 But remember: a program that’s not installed can do you no harm.

-As you might imagine, this happens to me all the time.
+This happens to me all the time.

-Choose custom – always
+Choose custom installation — always

 Un-check options you don’t need